GeneralBug/Bugs-Alterations-farmers-chewing/README.md

  - Changed recipes to use dough tag for compatibility
  - Cheese recipes now use salt instead of sugar (if you have a mod that adds salt)
  - Also some compatibility stuff for Delightful Creators and a couple of other mods, such as a sequenced assembly recipe for pizza
+ - Fixed the electrum knife/machete from the fabric port of Oreganized

 [Modrinth page](https://modrinth.com/datapack/ba-farmers-chewing)